DISASTER DISTRESS HELPLINE:

 OKC Mobile Market:

-The OKC Mobile Market provides free, fresh produce for the community on the last Saturday of every month.
-The next distribution day will be June 27, 2020.
+The OKC Mobile Market provides free, fresh produce for the community every Friday, and the last Saturday of every month.

 Get help with food, rent, utilities and more: Text 211OK to 898211.